 Improve the quality of care and support provided to individuals at home through a multidisciplinary team around people in our Community Cluster Networks, ensuring timely and responsive assessments that are people centred and meet need.
 This will also improve our ability to anticipate future need and ensure contingency plans are in place.

-Rebuild participation in leisure and cultural activities by improving accessibility, removing barriers to involvement and supporting individual well-being and community COVID-19 recovery.
+Increase participation in leisure and cultural activities by improving accessibility, removing barriers to involvement and creating age friendly communities.